datacamp/community-hurricane-visualizations/README.md

 ### Code
-The code in this repository, is released under the [MIT license](LICENSE).
+The code in this repository is released under the [MIT license](LICENSE).
 Read more at the [Open Source Initiative](https://opensource.org/licenses/MIT).